Huy-143/portfolio/README.md

 - [Case #8: Fresh Segments]

 ### Data Sources
-The data sets were created in the MySQL environment, with the info available from the individual cases.
+The data sets were created in the MySQL environment, with the info available in each of the cases.